Auteau-Atk/Auteau-Atk/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning It and reinforcing my knowledge of Object Oriented Programming.
+- 🌱 I’m currently learning IT and reinforcing my knowledge of Object Oriented Programming.
-- 📫 How to reach me: LostSaltyFishOnLand@gmail.com
 - ⚡ Fun fact: I beatbox!